Social Justice Projects

 Education programs of the Social Justice Steering Committee:

-- Social Justice films, speakers, and other announced special events – Documentary films and speakers about social justice issues are presented periodically in the sanctuary.
-Several events were held in February to honor Black History Month.
-For more information, contact the church office (772-778-5880).
+- Social Justice films, speakers, and other announced special events Documentary films and speakers about social justice issues are presented periodically in the sanctuary.

 How can you help?
-Attend and bring your friends and neighbors with you to these events that are open to the public.
+Attend and bring your friends and neighbors with you to these events that are free and open to the public.

 - Green Sanctuary Task Force – This ad-hoc group raises our environmental consciousness for congregational practices as well as individual behaviors.